San Francisco: Homelessness

 Homelessness in San Francisco emerged as a major issue in the late 20th century and remains a growing problem in modern times.

 In 2019, 8,035 homeless people were counted in San Francisco's point-in-time street and shelter count.
 This was an increase of more than 17% over the 2017 count of 6,858 people.
 5,180 of the people were living unsheltered on the streets and in parks.
 26% of respondents in the 2019 count identified job loss as the primary cause of their homelessness, 18% cited alcohol or drug use, and 13% cited being evicted from their residence.

 The city of San Francisco has been dramatically increasing its spending to service the growing population homelessness crisis: spending jumped by $241 million in 2016–17 to total $275 million, compared to a budget of just $34 million the previous year.
 In 2017–18 the budget for combatting homelessness stood at $305 million.
 In the 2019–2020 budget year, the city budgeted $368 million for homelessness services.
 In the proposed 2020–2021 budget, the city budgeted $850 million for homelessness services.

 In January 2018, a United Nations special rapporteur on homelessness, Leilani Farha, stated that she was "completely shocked" by San Francisco's homelessness crisis during a visit to the city.
 She compared the "deplorable conditions" of the homeless camps she witnessed on San Francisco's streets to those she had seen in Mumbai.
 In May 2020, San Francisco officially sanctioned homeless encampments.

 In 2024, according to San Francisco's Point-in-Time (PIT) count, the homeless population was approximately 8,323 individuals.
 Additionally, over 20,000 people in the city were seeking homeless services.
+In May 2026, Daniel Lurie shared that the city's latest Point-in-Time count shows unsheltered homelessness at its lowest level in 15 years.